Offirmo/offirmo-monorepo/stack--current/N-notes/mental-models/serious-memes/~~tosort/questions.md

 - in person?
 - digitally?

-what are you going to do with the answer
+what are you going to do with the answer?
 - why do you need to know this?
 - do you care about the answer?
 - are you giving the person chance to answer authentically?